Ever wanted to get a notification when you plug in your favorite power plug?

 There's not too much happening in the smartplug firmware, it looks more complex than it actually is.
 Its main operation is

-• Set GPIO0 as input and set up its interrupt handler
+as input and set up its interrupt handler - Set

-• Set up debounce timer for GPIO0 (more on that in a moment)
+(more on that in a moment) - Set up WiFi

 Every time the GPIO interrupt happens, the timer is reset (without executing its own handler) and restarted for 200ms.
 To reset the timer on any signal transition, the interrupt itself is set up for both rising and falling edge.